Skip to main content

 • Focus moves to the first actionable item on open

-The test count went from 10 to 32.
-The component gained ~120 lines of code.
-No new dependencies.
+The test count went from 10 to 32, the component gained ~120 lines, and I added zero new dependencies.

-The ARIA menu spec is specific enough to follow mechanically.
-The implementation is useId for linkage, useMemo for actionable indices, useCallback for focus management, and a switch statement for keyboard events.
-If your design system already owns the Dropdown, you already own the accessibility story too — you just need to write it.
+The ARIA menu spec is specific enough to follow mechanically: useId for linkage, useMemo for the actionable indices, useCallback for focus management, and a switch statement for keyboard events.
+If your design system already owns the Dropdown, it already owns the accessibility too; the only thing left is to sit down and write it.